Medical Office Administration

-During Advanced Computerized Accounting Using QuickBooks, medical office administration students have the opportunity to delve deeper into the features of QuickBooks, building upon what they learned in the first course of this series.
+During Advanced Computerized Accounting Using QuickBooks, medical office administration training program students have the opportunity to delve deeper into the features of QuickBooks, building upon what they learned in the first course of this series.
 These include payroll processing, bank reconciliation, reports and graphs, and inventory control.
 Prerequisite: MO302

 Computerized Medical Billing and EMR

 MO403 (60 hours)

 Course MO403 prepares medical office administration training program students to utilize computerized billing and medical software.
 (EMR stands for electronic medical records.)
 Medical office administration training program students learn to accurately input patient demographics, procedures, and diagnoses in order to generate claims and post payments.
 The various forms of a typical medical office are used to compile standard insurance claim forms to bill insurance companies.
 Maintaining patient accounts and managing practice finances are included.
 The use of electronic records is introduced.
 Topics covered include: creating patient records; maintaining health history data; and reading and interpreting patient files.
 Prerequisite: None

 Internet Applications introduces medical office administration training program students to the concepts and basics of the Internet and how it is used in various business settings.
 The Hunter Business School class sets up, manages, and addresses e-mail properly for business use.
 Effective search techniques and security are discussed.
 Also covered with practical applications are Microsoft Outlook Calendar and Address Book.
 Prerequisite: None